 Holiday here this year.

-There’s that nice little rhyming of here, and year.
+Clear, simple message.
+There’s that nice little rhyming of here and year.
 Even with an Aussie accent – hee-ah, yee-ah, it still works.
+Rhymes are good for making messages more memorable.

 Tone of voice - nailed it